-Ty Camlad is a beautiful, detached, 16th century barn conversion set in three acres of Sandra & Alan’s grounds adjacent to their Bed and Breakfast property, only two and a half miles from Churchstoke and three miles from Bishop’s Castle.
+Ty Camlad is a beautiful, detached, 16th century barn conversion set in three acres of Sandra & Alan’s grounds adjacent to their farmhouse, only two and a half miles from Churchstoke and three miles from Bishop’s Castle.

 “Like an agricultural cathedral…”

 It is immaculately presented throughout, with a vaulted ceiling and a large gable end window, which showcases uninterrupted views of the Camlad Valley.
 Providing spacious, contemporary accommodation, it is ideal for a romantic retreat or the solo traveller exploring this unspoilt part of the country.
 The accommodation comprises one super king-size double bedroom with a luxurious en-suite with slipper bath, and a further shower room on the ground floor.
 There is a well-equipped kitchen, with a four oven Aga, perfect for making a lazy brunch, baking a few scones, or preparing elaborate, romantic dinners to enjoy in the dining area.
-Retire to the sitting area to relax and unwind or curl up by the woodburning stove.
-You are welcome to relax in the rear garden in warmer months, or take a stroll around the garden, where there are benches on which to sit and read or watch the world go by.
+In the summer months when it’s often too warm for the Aga to be lit, you can use the newly fitted convection hob and electric oven together with a microwave.
+Retire to the sitting area to relax and unwind or curl up in cooler months by the woodburning stove.
+You are welcome to recline at the table and chairs outside under the newly positioned wrought iron pergola with views across the valley, or take a stroll around the garden, where there are benches on which to sit and read or watch the world go by.

 These activities and attractions merely scratch the surface of what is available in our locale; Sandra & Alan will be delighted to share their knowledge of this historic and beautiful area which they are proud to call their home.